How to launch an effective EHS awareness training program

 • Workers’ rights under the Occupational Safety and Health Act (OSH Act)

 You must provide workers with information on all known environmental, safety, and health hazards of the workplace and the controls for those hazards.
 Your employees need to be involved in identifying potential hazards throughout the facility.
-Your workers have a hands-on understanding of the workplace, which is invaluable in finding potential hazards.
+After all, they have a hands-on understanding of the workplace, which is invaluable in finding potential hazards.

 Involving your workers in the entire EHS program development process ensures a quality training program and will help workers take ownership of their responsibilities.
 Make sure the workers understand the training.
 That means providing the training in the language(s) and at literacy levels that each worker can understand.

 Include as part of your training, that all workers have the right to report incidents, hazards, and EHS concerns and to fully participate in the program without fear of reprisal.